 HISTORY IN PICTURES FROM BULGARIA

-In this event, students of digital humanities from the University of Sofia workED on metadata improvement, by annotating and enriching the beautiful digitized collection of early Bulgarian photography published by NALIS Foundation in Europeana.
+In this event, students of digital humanities from the University of Sofia worked on metadata improvement, by annotating and enriching the beautiful digitized collection of early Bulgarian photography published by NALIS Foundation in Europeana.
 Result of the action is over 5.000 new metadata added to nearly 700 heritage photographs.

 FACTS AND FICTION: HUNGARY IN BLACK-AND-WHITE PHOTOGRAPHS

 In this event, students of digital humanities and film history at Media and Communication department of Pázmány Péter Catholic University worked on metadata improvement, by annotating the collections of OSZK the National Széchényi Library that are published in Europeana, comprising early photography and film stills.
+The result is over 500 new tags added to over 100 heritage photographs.

 PATTERN-A-THON AT MOMU IN ANTWERP